 Mental health and wellbeing

 Almost half of Australian adults will experience a mental illness at some point in their life.
-Learn more about a range of mental health and wellbeing issues here.
+Mental health conditions do not discriminate, and can affect anyone.
+But support and treatment can help.

 Many people, at times, feel paranoid.
 Paranoia is a state of mind in which a person believes that others are trying to harm them.
 Read more for paranoia causes and treatment.